joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 if we're accustomed to calculating sums, averages, and other aggregations, the assumption is that we're limited to what's already there.
-This overlooks the fact that some very powerful analyses can be accomplished by using SQL's JOIN clause and some external or arbitrary data.
+This overlooks the fact that some very powerful analyses can be accomplished by using SQL's JOIN clause to bring in some external or artificial data.

 One good case for this is generating time series.
 The problem with just using GROUP BY as in the example above is that, if there is no data for a particular time period, it won't occur in the results.
-We cannot easily make a line graph of a time series, though, if it is missing months and days.
+There may be no missing months, but there may very well be missing days if we choose to pivot to that level of detail  We cannot easily make a line graph of a time series, though, if it is full of gaps.
 The solution can often be to generate a **temporary table** containing the series of months, weeks, or days that we want to analyze, and then JOIN it to a pivot table of the data as before.
 This is an incredibly simple operation